Call our licensed agents toll free 844.855.0163

 Does homeowners insurance cover flooding?

-Homeowners insurance does not cover damage from flooding unless the flooding originated within the home or from the sky as rainfall.
+Homeowners insurance does not cover damage from flooding unless the flooding originated within the home or from the sky as rainfall through damage to the structure.
 It covers water damage from bursting pipes and overflowing toilets, sinks and tubs.
 It usually covers the costs if your dishwasher or water heater explodes.

-However, your homeowners insurance doesn't cover damage caused by flooding from creeks, rivers, or lakes or from flash flooding (even if the flood was the result of rain).
+However, your homeowners insurance doesn't cover damage caused by flooding from creeks, rivers, or lakes or flash flooding (even if the flood resulted from rain).
 In those cases, you need a flood insurance policy.

 How does flood insurance work?

-Flood insurance works like any other insurance policy, but there are a few differences.
+Flood insurance works like any other insurance policy, but a few differences exist.

 Flood policies are primarily sold through the National Flood Insurance Program (NFIP), although you can also buy them from private insurers.
-Unlike most other types of insurance, flood policy rates don't vary between insurers.
+Unlike most other types of insurance, flood policy rates don't vary if the policy is through the NFIP.

 However, there are a few exceptions:

-• If your address was newly added to the SFHA map and you buy flood insurance within the 13-month period following a map revision.
+• If your address was newly added to the SFHA map and you're buying flood insurance within the 13 months following a map revision.

-• If you're renewing your flood policy and increase your coverage.
+• If you're renewing your flood policy and increasing your coverage.

 • If your home is affected by flooding on burned federal land and you buy a policy within 60 days of the fire's containment.